DECADE FIVE: 1983-1993

 a preponderance of the city’s wretched mixed-race poor,

-with a sprinkling of ex-hippies with an eye to the future.
+and a sprinkling of former hippies with an eye to the future.

 This is where the kids grow up and (probably) where we pass away.